NickStrupat/Disposal/README.md

 ## TODO

-- Handle calling a base class `Dispose` method in a way that makes sense
+- Handle calling a base class `Dispose` method in a way that makes sense (for now, don't combine this tool with other dispose patterns)

 ## Contributing